Evolvus/github-smart/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Here's how you can help:

+### 🚀 Quick Contribution
-1. Fork the repository
+1. **Fork** the repository
-2. Create a feature branch
+2. **Create** a feature branch: `git checkout -b feature/amazing-feature`
-3. Make your changes
+3. **Make** your changes
-4. Add tests if applicable
+4. **Test** your changes thoroughly
+5. **Commit** with clear messages: `git commit -m "Add amazing feature"`
+6. **Push** to your branch: `git push origin feature/amazing-feature`
-5. Submit a pull request
+7. **Submit** a pull request

+### 📋 Contribution Guidelines
+- ✅ Follow the existing code style
+- ✅ Add tests for new features
+- ✅ Update documentation as needed
+- ✅ Ensure all tests pass
+- ✅ Provide clear commit messages

+### 🐛 Reporting Issues
+- Use the GitHub issue template
+- Include detailed reproduction steps
+- Provide environment information
+- Include relevant logs

 ## 📝 License